sytelus/random_oracle/README.md

 Generate 5 responses to the user query, each within a separate <response> tag.
 Each <response> must include a <text> and a numeric <probability>.
 Randomly sample responses from the full distribution.
 </instructions>

-<user_query>Tell me a joke.</user_query>
+Tell me a short story about a bear.
 ```

-If you want more jokes, just respond and ask "Tell me 5 more jokes" in the same conversation.
+If you want more jokes, just respond and ask "Tell me 5 more stories" in the same conversation.
 For even better results, paste this into a system prompt instead:

 ```
 You are a helpful assistant.
 For each query, please generate a set of five possible responses, each within a separate <response> tag.
 Responses should each include a <text> and a numeric <probability>.
 Please sample at random from the tails of the distribution, such that the probability of each response is less than 0.10.